 I live and work in Vancouver, BC, Canada.
-Presently, I am the Assistant Director, Research Partnerships & Development, in the Electronic Textual Cultures Lab (ETCL) at the University of Victoria.
+Presently, I am the Associate Director of the Electronic Textual Cultures Lab (ETCL) at the University of Victoria.
 I focus on research facilitation — connecting researchers and partners, organizing academic conferences and events, writing reports and articles, etc. In this role with the ETCL I have the pleasure of working with the Implementing New Knowledge Environments (INKE) group and helping out with the coordination of the Digital Humanities Summer Institute (DHSI).
 I am also an interdisciplinary PhD student at the University of Victoria, studying open social scholarship and its implementation (planned completion 2019).

 I hold a BA Honours in English from the University of British Columbia and an MA in English from the University of Victoria.
 My studies have centred around digital humanities, new media, and contemporary American literature.
 I am especially interested in open access, digital publishing, and how text lives online.
 To this end, my work has appeared in Digital Studies, Digital Humanities Quarterly, and Scholarly and Research Communication, among other venues.
 I’ve given presentations, ran workshops, or coordinated events in Vancouver, Victoria, Whistler, Toronto, Ottawa, Austin, New York, Paris, and Sydney.
 Otherwise, I spend my time devoted to books, bicycling, yoga, friends, and exploring the Pacific Northwest.

 Please feel free to contact me with any dreams or inquiries.
 If you’d like to take a glance at what I’ve been up to lately, professionally, please navigate here.
 If you want a glimpse into my PhD research, please check out my Little Reviews.